Aircoookie/WLEDsquared/readme.md

 WLED fork with adapted driver to drive PxMatrix RGB led matrices.
 This project is currently still in the stage of my personal testing, which means I will NOT provide any support yet.
-Many values are hardcoded and there are a log of bugs and instabilities.
+Many values are hardcoded and there are a lot of bugs and instabilities.

 WLED-squared will also support WS2812B matrices in the future.